will-wagura/Code-Challenge-Wk-1/README.md

 # CODE CHALLENGE
-This repository contains solutions to three challenges in JavaScript
+This repository contains solutions to three challenges in JavaScript with the addition of HTML/CSS file for interaction.

 ## Developers name
 William Ndirangu